Upravit

 Prerequisites

-For this tutorial you need install the following components:
+For this tutorial, install the following components:

-2. node.js (LTS version is recommended)
+2. Node.js (LTS version is recommended)

 3. Microsoft Power Platform CLI (Use either Power Platform Tools for Visual Studio Code or Power Platform CLI for Windows)